 RPSCHE2P4 Analytical Chemistry Credits 1.
 To determine percentage purity of sodium carbonate in 2 washing soda pH metrically.
-2. To determine amount of Ti(III) and Fe(II) in a mixture 00 by titration with Ce(IV) potentiometrically.
+2. To determine amount of Ti(III) and Fe(II) in a mixture 90 by titration with Ce(IV) potentiometrically.
 00 3.
 To determine the percentage purity of a sample (glycine/sodium benzoate/primary amine) by titration with perchloric acid in a non aqueous medium using glass calomel system potentiometrically.
 4. To determine the amount of nitrite present in the given water sample colorimetrically.
-5. mixture using 1,10-phenanthroline spectrophotometrically.
+5. To determine the amount of Fe(II) and Fe(III) in a mixture using 1,10-phenanthroline spectrophotometrically.
 6. Simultaneous determination of Cr(VI) and Mn(VII) in a mixture spectrophotometrically.
-7. To determine the percentage composition of HCl and • • H 2 SO 4 on weight basis in a mixture of two by conductometric titration with NaOH and BaC 8.
-To determine amount of potassium in the given sample D ' of fertilizers using flame photometer by standard addition method.
+7. To determine the percentage composition of HCl and • • H 2 SO 4 on weight basis in a mixture of two by conductometric titration with NaOH and BaCl 2 .
+8. To determine amount of potassium in the given sample D ' of fertilizers using flame photometer by standard addition method.